tkoenig89/tesla-http-api/README.md

 You can find all API endpoints in [Tesla's Fleet API documentation](https://developer.tesla.com/docs/fleet-api/endpoints/vehicle-commands).

-> Authentication header compatibility: Preferred header is `X-Authorization: Bearer <token>`.
-If only `Authorization: Bearer <token>` is sent, it is still accepted.
+> Authentication header compatibility: **Default header is `Authorization: Bearer <token>`.
+If only `X-Authorization: Bearer <token>` is sent, it is still accepted as a fallback.
 If both headers are present they must match or the request is rejected (HTTP 400).
-Missing headers result in HTTP 401 and invalid tokens in HTTP 403.
+Missing headers result in HTTP 401 and invalid tokens in HTTP 403.**

 ### Health check